-We have therapists that are able to accept Blue Cross/Blue Shield, Aetna, United Healthcare, McClaren, ComPsych, including Medicaid options in-network.
-We are able to bill many other insurances out-of-network, including Cigna and Physician's Health Plan.
+We have therapists that are able to accept the following in-network providers: Blue Cross/Blue Shield, Blue Care Network, Aetna, UHC, McClaren, ComPsych, Medicare, Tricare, Physician’s Health Plan & SPHN, and many Medicaid options.
+We are able to bill many other insurances out-of-network, including Cigna, Priority Health, Humana, and many others.

 We operate on a sliding fee scale based on your household income.
 As part of our mission of making mental healthcare available to everyone, we strive to make treatment affordable.
 When you contact us, our staff will ask for your household income to determine where you are on our scale.

 When some people think of counseling, they still imagine the client lying on a couch with the counselor sitting out of sight and asking “How does that make you feel?”
 That is not how we work.
 When you attend a session, your counselor will meet you in our reception and waiting area.
 You and the counselor will go to one of our treatment rooms, sit facing one another and have a conversation for 45-60 minutes (depending on your needs).
 We will probably never write notes or ask you “How does that make you feel?” during our time together.

 Currently, due to COVID-19, all of our counseling is being done through telehealth.
 At the time of your session, you go to redcedar.doxy.me from your phone, computer or tablet.
 In these sessions you have a real-time video connection to your therapist from the comfort of your own home, office or other location.
 Many of our clients have expressed that this new way of doing therapy is great because of the convenience.